raysu929/facebook-sign-up-form/README.md

 This project is a front-end clone of the Facebook sign-up form, built as part of an HTML & CSS practice project.
 It recreates the layout and styling of Facebook's sign-up experience using semantic HTML, custom fonts, and responsive CSS.

 This project was created from scratch as a personal learning exercise.
-It is not affiliated with any real company or brand and does not collect any user data.
+It is **not affiliated with any real company or brand** and does **not collect any user data**.

-DISCLAIMER: This page was made as a personal educational project.
+> DISCLAIMER: This page was made as a personal educational project.
 It is not the official site of any company or brand.
 The creator is not affiliated with any brand in any way.
 This page is a personal project made in connection with an educational exercise.

 ## 📸 Live Preview